LamakerOfficial/help-center/_posts/minecraft/bungeecord/2021-10-02-getting-started.md

 5. Type `6` and click on enter.
 Wait for half a minute, your server should be on.
 > Note: Do not rely on the server status at the top left of the page, it does not indicate the status of proxy servers properly.
-6. Click on "Stop" then click on "Kill".
+6. Click on "Stop", then click "Kill".
 7. Click on "File Manager" at the top of the page.
 ![image](../../../assets/images/posts/bungeecord/getting-started/starting-proxy.png)
 8. Locate `config.yml` and open it.
-9. Scroll down to `host: 0.0.0.0:25577` and change the numbers after `:` to your Bungeecord's port.
+9. Scroll down to `host: 0.0.0.0:25577` and change the numbers after `:` to your BungeeCord's port.
 You can find your port in the "Network" tab at the top of the page.
-10. Scroll down to `priorities:- lobby`, change `lobby` to your default fallback server's name (Case sensitive), this will be the default server that users will be redirected to when they join your BungeeCord server.
+10. Scroll down to `priorities:- lobby`, change `lobby` to your default fallback server's name (case sensitive).
+This will be the default server that users will be redirected to when they join your BungeeCord server.
 11. Scroll down and set `IP_forward` to `true`.
 12. Scroll down to `servers:` follow the format below: